akashGg99/url_Shortner/README.md

-## Scalable URL Shortner Project Requirement
+## URL Shortner Project
+This project creates a shortened url in exchange of a long url which is usually inconvinient to share.
+The short url generated points to the same long url address.

 ## Phase I